JonDotsoy/css-load-import/README.md

 # CSSLoad
-Read the "require" of you javascript files. to make a CSS Importer.
+Inspect your Javascript file and make a stylesheet with importables.

     $ cssload i app/components/*.js -r resources/styles